 |Line Served||Downtown Line|

 |Opened||27 Dec 2015|

 Rochor MRT Station (DT13) is an underground station along the Downtown Line (DTL) Stage 2, located at the boundaries of the Little India and Bencoolen planning subzones.
 It is built underneath Sungei Road and Rochor Canal Road, serving parts of the vibrant Bugis, Rochor and Little India district.

 The station is located in the vicinity of shopping centres, office and retail mixed-use developments, preserved shophouses and LASALLE College of the Arts.
-Construction of the station involved significant engineering challenges to divert the Rochor Canal and building the station underneath the future North-South Expressway and Rochor Canal.
+Construction of the station involved significant engineering challenges to divert the Rochor Canal and building the station underneath the future North South Corridor and Rochor Canal.